-Set SYSCR2<XEN> to "1" to enable the high-frequency clock (fc) to oscillate.
-Confirm at the warm-up counter that the oscillation of the basic clock for the high-frequency clock has stabilized, and then clear SYSCR2<SYSCK> to "0".
+Set SYSCR2<OSCEN> or SYSCR2<XEN> to "1" to enable the high-frequency reference clock (fh).
+Confirm at the warm-up counter that the oscillation of the reference clock for the high-frequency clock has stabilized, and then clear SYSCR2<SYSCK> to "0".